paulkrog/paulkrog.github.io/index.md

 My name is Paul Krogmeier.
-I'm a PhD student at the [University of Illinois at Urbana-Champaign][uiuc] in the department of [Computer Science][cs] thinking about program synthesis, verification, and machine learning.
-I also like jamming jazz on my saxophone.
+I'm a PhD student at the [University of Illinois at Urbana-Champaign][uiuc] in the department of [Computer Science][cs] working on problems in program synthesis, verification, and machine learning.
+I also play saxophone and enjoy jazz jamming.

 [purdue]: http://www.purdue.edu
 [ece]: https://engineering.purdue.edu/ECE